photoprism/photoprism-docs/docs/user-guide/settings/advanced.md

 !!! tldr ""
     **The actual impression depends on how much information an image contains.** Empty areas and skies, for example, are easier to compress.
 Images with a lot of details suffer the most.
-    For this reason, reducing the quality of thumbnails also negatively impacts [facial recognition](../organize/people.md) and image classification results.
+    For this reason, reducing the quality of thumbnails also negatively impacts [face recognition](../organize/people.md) and image classification results.
 Simply put, this means that the indexer sees fewer details.

 ### Dynamic and Static Size Limits